VOLTTRON/volttron/docs/source/index.rst

 Support
 =======

-There are several options for VOLTTRON :ref:`support <VOLTTRON-Community>`.
+There are several options for VOLTTRON\ :sup:`TM` :ref:`support <VOLTTRON-Community>`.

-- A VOLTTRON office hours telecon takes place every other Friday at 11am Pacific over Skype.
+- A VOLTTRON\ :sup:`TM` office hours telecon takes place every other Friday at 11am Pacific over Skype.
 - A mailing list for announcements and reminders
-- The VOLTTRON contact email for being added to office hours, the mailing list, and for inquiries is: volttron@pnnl.gov
+- The VOLTTRON\ :sup:`TM` contact email for being added to office hours, the mailing list, and for inquiries is: volttron@pnnl.gov
 - The preferred method for questions is through stackoverflow since this is easily discoverable by others who may have the same issue. http://stackoverflow.com/questions/tagged/volttron
 - GitHub issue tracker for feature requests, bug reports, and following development activities http://github.com/VOLTTRON/volttron/issues